JCWasmx86/GNOME-Builder-Plugins/README.md

 ## Plugins
 - cabal: Integration for the cabal buildsystem
 - clangd: (Copied from upstream, converted to Vala): Clangd integration
+- hadolint: Integration for Hadolint, the Dockerfile linter
 - hls: Integration for the Haskell Language Server
 - icon_installer: Allow installing icons easily in your project
+- markdown: Indenter/SymbolResolver for Markdown
 - meson: Integration for my meson language server
+- muon: Format `meson.build` files using muon
 - pylint: Integration with Pylint
 - shfmt: Shfmt integration
 - sourcekit: Integration for Sourcekit, the Swift language server